 ☑ Revisit Your Service Offerings

 Have you added new services recently but haven’t given them a designated place on your website yet?
 Looking to double down on a particular service in the coming months and need to bolster your marketing efforts?
-Spring cleaning is the perfect occasion to clean up your service pages.
+Setting aside a day to spring clean your website is the perfect occasion to clean up your service pages.

 On top of double-checking that your service offerings are up-to-date, make sure any pricing on your website reflects the amount you are currently charging for your services.
 Nothing turns customers off more than inaccurate information, especially if that inaccurate information costs them more money than they had anticipated.